Hamsealser/Data-Science/README.md

 # Data-Science
-# Explainable ML for Job-Skill Matching, Sentiment & Rank Prediction
+# Explainable ML for Job-Skill Matching, Sentiment & Click Prediction

 A multi-domain investigation into how well SHAP (and LIME) explanations reveal the inner workings of tree-based models, using three real-world datasets:

 1. **Job–Skill Matching** (Glassdoor salary listings)
 2. **Sentiment Analysis** (text-based sentiment labels)
-3. **Rank Prediction** (numeric scores or ratings)
+3. **Click Prediction** (numeric scores or ratings)

 We train Random Forest and XGBoost classifiers/regressors on each task, explain their predictions with SHAP and LIME, and evaluate those explanations along five rigorous axes.